MAPC/digitalhub/README.md

 ## Setup
 `./bin/setup` will setup your local version.

-You will need to procure `master.key` from a trusted user and place it in `config` in order to use the encrypted credentials.
+You will need to procure `master.key` from a trusted user (check Digital Services Dashlane) and place it in `config` in order to use the encrypted credentials.
 Or update `storage.yml` with your Google Cloud Service credentials.

 When testing the audio upload feature locally you will need to Disable Cross Origin Restrictions in your web browser.
 In Safari you can do this from the Develop menu.